fshahinfar1/gem5-journey/Readme.md

 **Kernel Config:**

-1. It looks like gem5 wants retroplane enabled
+1. It looks like gem5 wants Retpoline enabled